bartosovic-lab/nanoscope/README.md

 cd ~/nanoCT_project
 git clone https://github.com/bartosovic-lab/nanoscope
 ```
+## Dependencies

+[fragtk v1.0](https://github.com/stuart-lab/fragtk) is used to generate count matrices.
+Please install according to the instructions on the [github page](https://github.com/stuart-lab/fragtk) and add fragtk to your $PATH.

 ### Prepare environment
 A conda environment will be used to set up an isolated architecture reducing troubleshooting.